-Next we see how the weight of the sleeper is correlated to People that are on the heavier side of the spectrum have a tendency to sleep hotter.
+Next, we see how the weight of the sleeper is correlated, too.
+People that are on the heavier side of the spectrum have a tendency to sleep hotter.
 It has to do with the principle of airflow we looked at earlier.
 A heavier person is going to sink more into a mattress than a lighter person will.
-That action of sinking will restrict the airflow thus making the mattress retain heat making the mattress hotter.
-Also when a heavier person tosses and turns around at night, they require more energy to move than a lighter person does.
-As we know energy is heat and that heat is transferred to your mattress.
+That action of sinking will restrict the airflow thus making the mattress retain heat creating the perfect conditions for a hotter bed.
+Also, when a heavier person tosses and turns around at night, they require more energy to move than a lighter person does.
+As we know remember junior high, energy is heat and that heat is transferred to your mattress.

 When it comes to open cell vs closed cell materials, the biggest difference comes from how the cells are composed.
-In open cell materials the cell walls have been broken allowing air to fill up the material, thus allowing airflow through the material that allows the sleeper to sleep cool.
-Closed cell materials are best used as insulators, since the cell walls are not broken down it becomes highly effective in not letting substances pass through it.
+In open cell materials the cell walls have been broken allowing air to fill up the material, thus conducting airflow through the material that allows the sleeper to sleep cool.
+Closed cell materials are best used as insulators, as the unbroken cell walls become highly effective in not letting substances pass through it.
 Meaning the sleeper will sleep hotter.

-All in all Heat retention is caused by a mixture of these three factors: 1.
+All in all, heat retention is caused by a mixture of these three factors: 1.
 Mattress firmness 2.
 Sleeper weight 3.
-Mattress type: Open Cell vs Closed Cell.
-In knowing these you will be more prepared for your next purchase of a new mattress or give you more insight on your current mattress.
+Mattress type: Open cell vs closed cell.
+In learning about these aspects, you’ll be more prepared for your next purchase of a new mattress, or have more insight on your current mattress.

-As an extra here are 4 tips, that you can do today, to help you sleep cooler
+As an extra, here are 4 tips you can use today to help you sleep cooler

 - Uncover part of your body, as your blood circulates it will cool the rest of you body.